songyz2019/rs-fusion-datasets/README.md

 ### Utils
-1. lbl2rgb: convert the label dataset to rgb image
+1. `lbl2rgb`: convert the label of dataset to rgb image
-2. read_roi: read exported `.txt` file of ENVI roi to sparse matrix
+2. `read_roi`: read exported `.txt` file of ENVI roi to sparse matrix
-3. split_spmatrix: split a sparse to get the train dataset and test dataset
+3. `split_spmatrix`: split a sparse to get the train dataset and test dataset
+4. `ClassificationMapper`: draw the predicted labels

 ## Help